D-bos/odin-recipes/README.md

-#odin-recipes
-Building a recipe website
+#odin-recipes: Building a recipe website

-This part of my projects learning web developement in The Odin Project.
+This project is about learning web developement using The Odin Project.

-First part, is creating a main index page which will have links to a few recipes.
+The first part, is creating a main index page which will have links to a few recipes.